MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 # Customer profiles

-The **Customers** page shows a combined view of your customers, based on customer data gathered from [all data sources](data-sources.md).
-Customer profiles are available once you [create the unified Customer entity](data-unification.md).
-Make sure you complete the data unification process to get richer views of your customers.
-The page also lets you search for customers.
+The **Customers** page shows a combined view of your unified customer profiles.
+The customer profiles are available once you [created the unified Customer entity](data-unification.md).
+The page lets you search for customers and define the index for said search.

 Customers can be individuals or organizations (preview).
 Each customer profile is represented by a tile.
 Use the pagination controls to see additional records.
 The card displays the _Customer_ fields defined in the search & filter index.
-Select a tile to see additional information to load more data for that customer displayed in a dedicated page.
+Select a tile to see data for that specific customer displayed in a dedicated page called [Customer details page](customer-profiles.md#Customer-details-page).

 > [!div class="mx-imgBorder"]
 > ![Customers page with search results](media/customers-page-result-tiles-B2C.png "Customers page showing result tiles")